eapowertools/qs-admin-playbook/docs/backup_and_archiving/verify_backup_execution.md

 ```
 {:.snippet}

-Using a structure like this allows for the administrator to quickly survey
+Using a structure like this allows for the administrator to quickly survey:

 - whether the expected root folder exists (YYYY-MM-DD)
 - whether the files in the QlikShare, Certificates, and Database folders have non-zero file size